KUTuaNithid/artificial_intelligence/README.md

 | 1.0 | ![task4_equi_10_TAB](images/task4_equi_10_TAB.png) | ![task4_equi_1.0](images/task4_equi_1.0.png) |
 | 5.0 | ![task4_equi_50_TAB](images/task4_equi_50_TAB.png) | ![task4_equi_5.0](images/task4_equi_5.0.png) |

-⭐ This value shows the number of copy which changes to the new state.
+⭐ This value shows the number of copies which changes to the new state.

 #### **Summary**
 As the result, many copies change their state in the starting time.
 After updating around 10-20 times, the number of changing decreases a lot.
 After that, this number just changes a little bit.
 Thus, we can conclude that when this number is not changed too much comparing to previous times, then this system reaches the equilibrium.